Intimidation and Medical Malpractice Lawsuits in Houston

 The Slate news piece highlights such troubling incidents as an operating room nurse who had a surgical scalpel thrown at her by a physician who wasn't immediately handed a preferred tool, another nurse who was subjected to a surgeon throwing a bloody sponge at her and numerous instances of nurses being subjected to yelling or screamed obscenities and having their intelligence repeatedly questioned by doctors.
 One of the most egregious examples cited in the report is that of a nurse who relayed an incident when an on-call cardiologist refused to see an obviously upset and short-of-breath patient.
 The nurse was instructed by the condescending doctor to give the patient an anti-anxiety medication - and to take a dose of the drug herself - instead of requesting additional assistance.
 Later that same day, the patient was admitted to the hospital's intensive care unit suffering from congestive heart failure.
 The outcome of that case wasn't given in the article, but such sub-standard care could easily result in the wrongful death of a patient if his or her life-threatening condition isn't diagnosed in a timely manner.

-How does this contribute to medical negligence claims?
+How does bullying contribute to medical negligence claims?

 The Joint Commission has conducted numerous studies regarding the effect that a hostile environment (including one in which nurses, technicians, orderlies, other staff members and even patients feel bullied or intimidated) can have on the quality of medical care provided.
 It has resoundingly been shown that, when this sort of culture exists - one in which some staffers feel empowered to bully or demean others - patient care inevitably suffers.